FAQs for the Sweet v. McMahon Settlement

 -

 Under the American Rescue Plan Act of 2021, all student loan discharges are federally tax-free until December 31, 2025.
-That includes discharges under this settlement.
-However, if your loans are discharged after January 1, 2026, even pursuant to the Sweet settlement, there may be federal income tax implications and you should consult with a tax advisor, unless Congress extends the tax exemption beyond 2025.
+That includes discharges under the Sweet settlement.
+However, if your loans are discharged after January 1, 2026, even pursuant to the Sweet settlement, there may be federal income tax implications and you should consult with a tax advisor.

-If you are a Post-Class Applicant and you receive student loan cancellation after January 1, 2026, your discharge should still be federally tax-free under IRS Revenue Procedure 2015-57, which provides that the IRS will not assert that federal student loans discharged under the borrower defense to repayment process qualify as recognizable gross income.
+If you are a Post-Class Applicant and you receive student loan cancellation after January 1, 2026, your discharge should still be federally tax-free under Internal Revenue Service (IRS) Procedure 2015-57, which provides that the IRS will not assert that federal student loans discharged under the Borrower Defense to repayment process qualify as recognizable gross income.
 As always, you should consult with a tax advisor.

 State income tax policies with respect to student loan discharges may vary.
 If you have questions about state income taxes, we recommend that you seek out resources from your state of residence and contact a tax advisor.